opencv/opencv/modules/ml/doc/statistical_models.rst

 .. ocv:function:: void CvStatModel::clear()

 The method ``clear`` does the same job as the destructor: it deallocates all the memory occupied by the class members.
 But the object itself is not destructed and can be reused further.
-This method is called from the destructor, from the ``train`` methods of the derived classes, from the methods ``load()``, ``read()``, or even explicitly by the user.
+This method is called from the destructor, from the :ocv:func:`CvStatModel::train` methods of the derived classes, from the methods :ocv:func:`CvStatModel::load`, :ocv:func:`CvStatModel::read()``, or even explicitly by the user.

 CvStatModel::save
 -----------------